 5. If you are completely, hopelessly addicted, take baby steps.

 Maybe going cold turkey isn’t for you.
 That’s okay.
 Start by giving up Diet Coke for a week–or maybe just a weekend.
 Pour the first sip down the sink.
-Resolve to only drink Diet Coke when you’re out and not at home.
+Resolve to only drink Diet Coke when you’re out, not at home.

 Focus on making progress, not on being perfect.